bluerobotics/ardusub-zola/overview/index.md

 ## BlueOS principles and goals

 As the core development team we've tried to envision the future of the onboard computer, and the features that will require.
-Our initial ideas have been distilled into the following core ideas, many of which are already built in to the BlueOS of today:
+Our initial ideas have been distilled into the following core concepts, many of which are already built in to the BlueOS of today:

 * An interface that is **simple by default but powerful when needed** - the user has the power to change anything they desire and customize the full experience
 * **Designed to focus on what matters**, improving user access to information and controls with a human-friendly UI and UX